mrshakil015/Python-Practice/README.md

 + <b>Built-in Functions:</b> These are functions that are built into the Python language and are always available for use without the need to import any module.
 Examples include <code>print(), len(), range(), type(), sum(),</code> etc.
 + <b>User defined Functions: </b>These are functions defined by the user to perform specific tasks.
 You define them using the <code> def</code> keyword followed by the function name and parameters.
 These are the functions you create yourself to modularize your code and make it more readable and reusable.

+### <b>Recursion</b>
+---
+Recursion in Python refers to the process in which a function calls itself directly or indirectly to solve a problem.
+Here a function calls itself repeatedly.

 </details>